saurabhbutale/Web-Scraping-with-Selenium-/README.md

 # Dynamic Web Scraping using Python and Selenium

-This Web Scraping project has been made for experimental purpose only.
+## This Web Scraping project has been made for experimental purpose only.

-Both .py scripts have been designed to scrape Welcome To The Jungle & Indeed websites using Python and Selenium WebDriver.
+The .py scripts have been designed to scrape Indeed websites using Python and Selenium WebDriver.

 The following filters have been applied: